Noobot9k/Aberation3DPlatformer/README.md

 # Wrong Side Up
  A 3D platformer game made in Godot 4.2.1 for Acerola Jam 0 in which the world distorts as the player progresses.

+The game can be downloaded or played in your browser on [Itch.io](https://pc-hris.itch.io/wrong-side-up)

 The physics smoothing plugin was made by somebody else online but all the rest of the code and all of the art was made by me.

 ![2024-03-13 (29)](https://github.com/Noobot9k/Aberation3DPlatformer/assets/32988106/cf39b38a-9d2a-4867-a27c-ca85228cc879)